jon-heard/obsidian-inline-scripts/README.md

     - Both the prefix and suffix _must_ be defined.
 If not then they will revert when you leave the __Text Expander JS__ plugin options.
     - The suffix string must _not_ contain the prefix string (such as prefix=`;`, suffix=`;;`).
 If it does then these settings will revert when you leave the __Text Expander JS__ plugin options.
     - If there are any errors with the prefix & suffix entries, a an error message in a red box will appear above the prefix & suffix textboxes.
-- __Developer mode__ - When turned on, the shortcut-files will be reloaded whenever you leave a shortcut-file note (i.e. select a different note, or close the shortcut-file note).
+- __Developer mode__ - When turned on, the shortcut-files will be reloaded whenever you leave a shortcut-file note (select a different note, or close the shortcut-file note).
 This adds a slight delay, but lets you develop shortcut-files more rapidly.
 - __Allow external__ - When turned on, shortcuts are able to run shell commands.
 This is a powerful ability that a maliciously written shortcut can abuse to do serious damage to your computer.
 Make sure you trust your shortcuts before turning this on.

 ***